-Dr. Margaret A. “Meg” Amstutz oversees the operations of the Jere W. Morehead Honors College as well as the campus-wide Center for Undergraduate Research Opportunities (CURO) and the Foundation Fellowship, the University’s premier academic scholarship.
+Margaret A. “Meg” Amstutz is dean of the Jere W. Morehead Honors College where she oversees college operations as well as the campus-wide Center for Undergraduate Research Opportunities and the Foundation Fellowship, the university’s top academic scholarship.

-Serving as UGA’s Accreditation Liaison to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), she ensures that compliance with accreditation requirements is incorporated into the institution’s planning and evaluation processes.
+From 2019-2022, she has served as UGA’s accreditation liaison to the Southern Association of Colleges and Schools Commission on Colleges, overseeing the university’s ongoing reaccreditation process and ensuring that compliance with accreditation requirements is built into UGA’s planning and evaluation processes.

-Amstutz’s work in the University of System of Georgia began in 1997 with 16 years of service in the Office of the President at UGA.
-Her initial ten years as Assistant to the President were followed by six years as Chief of Staff.
+Dr. Amstutz’s work in the University of System of Georgia began in 1997 with 16 years of service in UGA’s Office of the President.
+Her initial 10 years as assistant to the president were followed by six years as chief of staff.

-Amstutz received her bachelor’s degree in English from Centre College in Danville, Kentucky, and holds master’s and doctoral degrees in English and American literature from Washington University in St. Louis.
+Dr. Amstutz received her bachelor’s degree in English from Centre College in Danville, Kentucky, and master’s and doctoral degrees in English and American literature from Washington University in St. Louis.